daryllxd/lifelong-learning/programming/tools/vim/practical-vim.md

 *Tip 27: Meet Vim's Command Line.*

 When we press `:`, Vim switches into Command-Line mode.
 This mode has some resemblance to the command line that we use in the shell.

+**On Vim Etymology.** `ed` was the original Unix text editor.
+In the context of "typists actually type faster than computers", it was vital that `ed` provide a terse syntax (`p` prints the current line, `%p` prints the current file). `ex` added a feature that turned the terminal screen into an interactive window that showed the contents of a file (real time). *The screen editing mode was sctivated by entering `:visual`, or `:vi` for short, and that's where the name `vi` came from.* Vim stands for vi improved.

+    C-w # Delete to start of previous word
+    C-u # Delete to strat of line

+It is sometimes quicker to use and Ex command than to get a job done with the Normal commands.
+Ex commands can be executed everywhere (you don't need to move from your cursor).

+*Tip 28: Execute a Command on One or More Consecutive Lines.*

+    :1 or 1G # Go to the line 1
+    :print   # Print it in the buffer
+    :3d      # Go to line 3 and delete it, as opposed to 3Gdd
+    :2,5d    # Delete each line from 2 to 5, inclusive.
+    :%p      # % is a shorthand for the entire line.
+This is why we do :%s/Practical/Pragmatic to replace the entire line.
+    :/<html>/.<\/html>/p # Pats from this pattern to the end.

+Some symbols:

+    1  # First line of the file
+    $  # Last line of the file
+    0  # Virtual line
+    .  # Line where the cursor is placed
+    'm # Line containing mark m
+    '< # Start of visual selection
+    '> # End of visual selection
+    %  # The entire file (shorthand for:1,$)

+    :0,$s/Go/Ro/g # Replace all instances of Go with Ro for basically the entire file.

+*Tip 29: Duplicate or Move Lines using `:t` and `:m` Commands*

+Copy: :copy, :co, :t

+    :6copy.  # Copy whatever is in line 6 and put it below the current line :.t$     # Copy whatever is in the current line and put it at the end of the file :'<,'>m$ # Move whatever is in the visual selection to the end of the file
+    @:       # Repeat the last Ex command.

+`:t.` duplicates the current line.
+This is the same as `yyp` but `yyp` uses a register, whereas `:t.` doesn't.

+*Tip 30: Run Normal Mode commands Across a Range.*

+`normal`: Execute several normal mode commands on a series of consecutive lines.

+    :'<,'>normal A; # To add semicolons to the end of several lines, select using visual mode first :%normal I// # Comment out an entire JavaScript file

+Pressing `<C-r><C-w>` in command mode to get the word under the cursor. `<C-r><C-a>` to get the WORD under the cursor.

+*Tip 35: Run Commands in the Shell.*

+    :read !git diff # Execute git diff in the shell and insert its standard output below the cursor

+# Part II: Files

+# 6: Manage Multiple Files

+    :ls               # See the current file
+    :bnext/:bprevious # Switch to then next/previous buffer
+    <C-w>=            # Equalize width and height of all windows
+    <C-w>_            # Maximize height of active window
+    <C-w>|            # Maximize width of active window

+# 7: Open Files and Save Them to Disk

+    :e.      # Open file window for the current working directory :E       # Open file explorer for the directory of the active buffer :Se, :Ve # Open file explorer in a horizontal split window or vertical split window :!mkdir -p hello/hi # Make directory named hello/hi in root directory.

+# 8: Navigate Inside Files with Motions

+`j` and `k` move up and down